Layer Parenting and Null Objects

 locked.jpg

-Locked: The position of the child changes with the rotation of the parent, but the child itself does not rotate.
+Locked: The child's position changes with the parent's rotation, but the child itself does not rotate.

 weighted.jpg

-Weighted: The position of the child changes with the rotation of the parent, and the child rotates depending on the weighting value.
+Weighted: The child's position changes with the parent's rotation, and the child rotates depending on the weighting value.
 At 200%, the child rotates twice the amount of the parent.

-Null objects are invisible layers, but they can be controlled and animated like any other layer.
-To add a null object on iPhone and Android, tap Add Layer, then go to Object and tap Null.
+To add a Null Object on iPhone and Android, tap Add Layer, go to Object, and tap Null

 nulliphone.png

-On iPad, go to the Object tab, and then tap Null.
+On iPad, go to the Object tab, and tap Null.

 ipad.jpg

-You will see a wireframe indicating the position, scale, and angle of the null object for your reference while editing but this will not appear when you export and share the video.
+You will see a wireframe indicating the position, scale, and angle of the Null Object.
+You can use it as a reference while editing, but it won't appear when the project is exported.

 How to Use Null Objects

-When you'd like to have more control over a layer’s animation by using different keyframe timings for separate axes, you can parent that layer to a null object and then animate one axis on the null object itself.
-This may be useful when you want more control over the position along the Z axis of a camera object, by animating the X and Y position on the camera object itself, and animating Z on the parent null layer.
-This also works with scale, if you want independent keyframe animation for the X scale and Y scale.
+• When you want more control over a layer's animation using different keyframe timings for separate axes, you can parent that layer to a null object and then animate one axis on the null object.
+This may be useful when you want more control over the position along the Z-axis of a camera object.
+You can animate the X and Y position on the camera object and Z on the parent null layer.
+This also works with scale if you want independent keyframe animation for the X scale and Y scale.

-When you want to apply a motion effect uniformly to two or more layers, but also want to be able to animate them separately, you can parent them to a null object and apply the motion effect to the null object.
+• If you want to apply a motion effect uniformly to two or more layers and be able to animate them separately, you can parent them to a null object and apply the motion effect to the null object.

 Additional Notes

-The playhead position when you set a layer’s parent can matter.
-A child layers’ position, rotation, and scale are calculated based on the parent.
-To avoid a child layer “jumping” when you set a parent, Alight Motion will automatically adjust the child’s position, rotation and scale to compensate at the time you set the parent.
-Essentially, this means the positional relationship between the child and parent layers is “locked in” when you apply parenting.
-This means if the parent or child has animation applied, it’s important to scroll the playhead to a position where the layers have the relationship you want before setting up parenting.
+👉 The playhead position when you set a layer's parent can matter.
+A child layer's position, rotation, and scale are calculated based on the parent.
+To avoid a child layer jumping when you set a parent, Alight Motion will automatically adjust the child's position, rotation, and scale to compensate when you place the parent.
+This means the positional relationship between the child and parent layers is locked in when you apply parenting.
+This means that if the parent or child has an animation applied, it's essential to scroll the playhead to a position where the layers have the relationship you want before setting up parenting.

 Was this article helpful?